aadilmallick/my-notes-docusaurus/docs/software-development/01-clean-code.md

 #### Request, handler, and next pattern

-This pattern is what makes the express request, middleware, and resp
+This pattern is what makes the express request, middleware, and response cycle work.
+In this pattern, you are supposed to designate the next handler in a chain using the `next` property, and if the handler is set, then you execute it.

 ```ts
 abstract class Chain<T> {